apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 On-Demand DynamoDB tables do not have any fixed capacity -it is an error to try to change it with the `set-capacity` command.

+### `MetadataPersistenceException`

+A filesystem write operation failed to persist metadata to S3Guard.
+The file was successfully written to S3 and now the S3Guard metadata is likely to be out of sync.

+See [Fail on Error](#fail-on-error) for more detail.

 ## Other Topics